GLOBAL MARKETS-Omicron vaccine warning triggers fresh global selloff

 Rising COVID-19 case numbershttps://tmsnrt.rs/3HStz0F

-(Additional reporting by Scott Murdoch in Hong Kong Editing by Peter Graff)
+(Additional reporting by Scott Murdoch in Hong Kong Editing by Peter Graff and Chizu Nomiyama)

 ((marc.jones@thomsonreuters.com; +44 (0)20 7513 4042; Reuters Messaging: marc.jones.thomsonreuters.com@reuters.net Twitter @marcjonesrtrs))